 - The extent to which either party has contributed to the attainment of education, training, career position or profession of the other party

 - Any other factors, including the tax consequences to each party and the circumstances and factors that contributed to the dissolution, specifically including any ground for divorce, as are necessary to consider the equities between the parties

-Amount of Spousal Support
+Amount of Spousal Support in Virginia

 Pendente Lite Support

-In the case of a pendente lite hearing, where the court is determining the temporary amount of spousal support to be paid until the divorce is finalized, Virginia Juvenile and Domestic Relations District Courts will follow a specific formula for determining the amount of spousal support to be awarded.
-Effective July 1, 2020, a new formula will take effect and Virginia Circuit Courts will also follow the same formula when determining temporary spousal support.
-Primarily in response to the Tax Cuts and Jobs (TCJA) that was enacted on December 22, 2017, the new temporary spousal support formula takes into consideration that the TCJA no longer allows for the deductibility of spousal support payments from a payor’s gross income or inclusion of spousal support payments in a payee’s gross income for spousal support orders or agreements entered on or after January 1, 2019.
+In the case of a pendente lite hearing, where the court is determining the temporary amount of spousal support to be paid until the divorce is finalized, Virginia Juvenile and Domestic Relations District Courts follow a specific formula for determining the amount of spousal support to be awarded.
+Effective July 1, 2020, a new formula took effect and Virginia Circuit Courts will also follow the same formula when determining temporary spousal support.
+Primarily in response to the Tax Cuts and Jobs (TCJA) that was enacted on December 22, 2017, the new temporary support formula takes into consideration that the TCJA no longer allows for the deductibility of spousal support payments from a payor's gross income or inclusion of spousal support payments in a payee's gross income for spousal support orders or agreements entered on or after January 1, 2019.